AnnaLindeberg/AOC22/README.md

 # Advent of Code 2022
 Trying to remember stuff I have known before and maybe learn some new stuff.
-Python only I suspect.
+Python only I suspect but weirder stuff have happend (last year I used )

 ## Day 1: Calorie Counting
 Let's dust off the file reading skills!
 Easy to modify first task to second although I did actually stumble on the second task here, forgetting that the very last row of the file is *empty*, and thus never read in a `for line in handle`-loop.
 Easily caught, however.